The Lady Boys of Bangkok

-Ben Ormsby was suitably impressed by the lady boys efforts in spotting a googly and for once not getting caught out from behind as Thailand’s third gender found out about a third man, fine leg and executing a straight hit over long on.
+Ben Ormsby was suitably impressed by the lady boys efforts in spotting a googly, and for once not getting caught out from behind, and Thailand’s third gender troupe found out about a third man, fine leg and executing a straight hit over long on.
 Here’s Ben’s analysis of the Lady Boys of Bangkok’s team performance.

 One can only surmise the cucumber in the after match sandwiches was well fondled prior to its preparation.

 Sabai Pavillion, Edinburgh – Tue 17th August 2010 to Sat 28th August 2010

 Perth Concert Hall – Thursday 2nd September 2010